soliu-mudashiru/publication_in_progress/Groundwater_IDOCRIW_CoCoSo/README.md

-This folder contains details about the submission of this manuscript draft
+Several files related to this manuscript can be found here including email submission proof, mansucript draft